flowyroll/IntelMCDowngrade/README.md

 * `./install_mc.sh <microcode_file_name>` to apply the microcode.

 ### WARNING
 These scripts are only for research purpose.
-Downgrade microcodes on your own risk.
+Downgrade microcodes on your own risk!!!